 2.1 Objectives

-The objectives for the work were derived from the Nairobi Board resolution #20, as further detailed by the GNSO Council resolution to launch a joint SO/AC Working Group, and by the WG itself in a proposed Charter, subsequently addressed in Resolutions by the GNSO Council and the ALAC.
+The objectives for the work were derived from the Nairobi Board Resolution #20, as further detailed by the GNSO Council resolution to launch a joint SO/AC Working Group, and by the WG itself in a proposed Charter, subsequently addressed in Resolutions by the GNSO Council and the ALAC.
 See Annex A for the Charter and Annex B for the relevant resolutions.

 2.2 Process Background